This page describes how to control access to Filestore instances.

-When you create a Filestore instance, the file share for that instance
+When you create a Filestore instance, the file share for that

-has default Unix permissions of
+instance has default POSIX file permissions of

-755. These permissions mean
+rwxr-xr-x.
+These permissions

-but client root users can change permissions and owners.
+access by default.
+Client root users can change permissions and owners.

 Configuring access on a file share

-/etc/fstab file to determine whether the
+/etc/fstab settings to determine whether the

-mounted file share is writable and if files can be executed on it.
+file share is writable and if files can be executed on it.
 After mounting the file share,

 you can use standard Linux commands like